ENROLL NOW

 Levels of phlebotomy certification

 The levels of phlebotomy certification are determined by experience and the higher the levels you climb, the more opportunities are readily available for you.
 Each level requires a different amount of phlebotomy education and experience in order to qualify for this certification.
+Knowing what to do after phlebotomy certification can help you determine the next steps for advancing in the field.

 Let's take a look at the three levels of phlebotomy certification that are currently available.